-- The largest component of the increase was the result of capital assets contributed by developers of \$14.0 million and the completion of several construction projects totaling \$8.7 million, offset by current depreciation expense for a net increase of \$16.0 million. - Total liabilities and deferred inflows saw a decrease of \$356,000.
-The decrease consists of \$146,000 in the City's pension liability, offset by an increase in deferred inflows related to pensions of \$106,000.
-Additionally, accounts payables decreased by \$287,000, this is due to the completion, in 2018, of several large construction projects.
+- The majority of the increase was the result of capital assets contributed by developers of \$3.8 million and the continuation of several construction projects totaling \$2.2 million, offset by current depreciation expense for a net increase of \$4.6 million. - Total liabilities and deferred inflows saw a modest increase of \$20,000.
+The decrease consists of \$192,000 in the City's pension liability and \$43,000 in the payment of debt, offset by an increase in accounts payable of \$174,000 and deferred inflows related to pensions of \$80,000.